cocoafish/cocoafish-as3/README.md

 ## Notes

 * Only the app key access method to use the Cocoafish API is currently working.
 We are still implementing the use of OAuth.
-* Incorrect logins will return a 401 HTTP response code.
-When running the Cocoafish AS3 library in a browser from Flash, this will trigger the browser to popup a login window.
-To workaround this, add the `suppress_response_codes=true` parameter to your requests to force the response to always be 200.
-However, you can still read the actual response code by accessing `data.meta.code` from you callback method.
+* Calls to API methods dealing with users such as `users/create.json` and `users/login.json` will return a `401 Authorization Required` HTTP response code when incorrect login information is given.
+Flash apps receiving this response code will trigger the browser to popup a login window, which is undesired.
+To prevent this, add the `suppress_response_codes=true` parameter to your requests to force the response to always be 200.
+The actual response code can still be read by accessing `data.meta.code` from your callback method.

 ## Example